mobile marketing strategy

 Values, Concepts, and Ideas

-Values, concepts, and ideas refer to your brand ideology, affinities, the way you treat your customers, and even your internal organization.
+Values, concepts, and ideas refer to your brand ideology, affinities, how you treat your customers, and even your internal organization.
 People tend to stick with coherent and consequent brands that say what they do and do what they say.

 For instance, if you state that your cryptocurrency exchange wants to make tokens accessible worldwide but geographically blocks all of Asia, that is a massive inconsistency.
-Even something as simple as saying 24/7 support and not being able to meet the standard requests will be seen as an inconsistency.
+Even something as simple as saying 24/7 support and being unable to meet the standard requests will be seen as an inconsistency.

 Help Your Customers